HTTuong/linkosuo-ui/README.md

 This project is about using ReactJS to clone Linkosuo online store.
 There are many core concepts which were also applied to this project including React Router, React hooks.

 This project now also has NodeJS backend to work with.
-This app now can work correctly.
+This app now can work correctly with some common web behaviors.

 ## About this project